CelesteClassic/Cppleste/README.md

 <img src="https://i.imgur.com/eT4pHtK.gif">

-Comparing the performance of Pyleste to Cppleste on this search, we get a significant improvement: this search runs in ~1000 seconds on pyleste, whereas cppleste compiled with optimizations runs it in just below 6 seconds, giving a x167 improvement.
+Comparing the performance of Pyleste to Cppleste on this search, we get a significant improvement: this search runs in ~1000 seconds on Pyleste, whereas Cppleste compiled with optimizations runs it in just below 6 seconds, giving a x167 improvement.
 While not all searches will get a speedup as large, it's safe to say Cppleste is much faster than Pyleste

 # Running Cppleste

-While you can just compile every script using cppleste that you write with all of the Cppleste files, it is recommended to use Cppleste as a statically linked library, both for ease of use and better compile times.
+While you can just compile every script using Cppleste that you write with all of the Cppleste files, it is recommended to use Cppleste as a statically linked library, both for ease of use and better compile times.
 If you want to compile the library yourself I'll explain how to do that with CMake:

 in your Cppleste directory create some subdirectory (say cppleste-build)